-- in the last 12 months of their lives - at risk of developing a long term condition - requiring healthy lifestyle advice, such as dietary, smoking and alcohol cessation

-• who act in the capacity of a carer and may require additional support
+- in the last 12 months of their lives - at risk of developing a long term condition - requiring healthy lifestyle advice, such as dietary, smoking and alcohol cessation - who act in the capacity of a carer and may require additional support

 The practice encouraged its patients to attend national screening programmes for cervical, bowel and breast cancer.
-Cervical screening was offered by the practice and their uptake was 90%, which was higher than the national average of 82%.
-The practice actively reminded patients who did not attend for their cervical screening test.
+Cervical screening was offered by the practice and their uptake was 87%, which was higher than the national average of 82%.
+The practice actively reminded patients who did not attend for their cervical or bowel screening tests.